 2017 Season kicked off on Saturday, January 7th.
 The team went to WCTC to meet up with other teams for the FIRST game kick-off event.

 This year’s challenge Steamworks is a steampunk themed game played by two Alliances of three robots each.
 Robots score points by picking up and placing a 13″ gear, shooting fuel (whiffle balls) into a boiler, and climbing a rope to board the airship.
 Keeping with the steampunk theme of the game, the field had an airship that was to be board by the alliance.
-The full game explanation and animation can be found at here.
+The full game explanation and animation can be found here.

 Week 1: Strategy and Design